matemagyari/principle/README.md

     #number of allowed invalid dependencies
     violation_threshold: 0

-#Runs some cohesion analysis on the code base and prints the results under principle_reports
+#Runs some cohesion analysis on the code base and prints the results under guardrails_reports
 structure_analysis_enabled: true
 ```